microsoft/moab-rl/README.md

     ```
     scp <filename>.whl pi@moab:~/moab
     ```
-    Then install it with:
+    Then install it in your Moab's terminal with:
     ```
     pip3 install <filename>.whl
     ```

 4.	__Add your ONNX policy file to Moab__

     You can copy-paste or use secure copy to add your ONNX model file to the Moab.
+For example:

+    ```
+    scp sb3_model.onnx pi@moab:~/moab
+    ```

 5.	__Modify the software controller (`/moab/sw/controllers.py`)__